unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is a [domain widget object](#domain-widget-object).
-    * `"code"` - Domain widget code (optional).
+    * `"code"` - Domain widget code, optional.
-    * `"description"` - Domain widget description (optional).
+    * `"description"` - Domain widget description, optional.
-    * `"name"` - Domain widget name (required).
+    * `"name"` - Domain widget name, REQUIRED.

 * Requires authentication.

 ##### Response

-* `201 Created`: Returned along with a body containing a [domain widget object](#domain-widget-object) if the domain widget is created successfully.
+* `201 Created`: Returned along with a body containing a [domain widget object](#domain-widget-object) if the domain widget was created successfully.
 * `400 Bad Request`: Returned if request body is invalid.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to create the domain widget.
+    * Returned if the caller does not have permission to create the domain widget.

 ##### Example